 Additionally, the scents found in pre-shave oils tend to be more classic (sandalwood scent) or invigorating (eucalyptus scent) whereas beard oil is more natural (tea tree oil) or earth-focused (pine tree oil).

-In most instances, you can use a beard oil in lieu of pre-shave oil, especially one that is unscented.
-If your beard oil contains fragrance, then you should do a patch test first to test if your skin reacts negatively.
+In most instances, you can use a beard oil in place of pre-shave oil, especially one that is unscented.
+If your beard oil contains fragrance, then you should do a patch test first to see if your skin reacts negatively.

 Is it necessary to use pre-shave oil?

 Pre-shave oil enhances the shave experience but is not a necessary product.
-While it can help to increase comfort and allow for a closer shave, if you are experiencing severe irritation presently, you may want to look at your grooming routine as a whole.
+While it can help to increase comfort and allow for a closer shave, if you are currently experiencing severe irritation, you may want to look at your grooming routine as a whole.

 Irritation from shaving can be caused by many factors including the razor system itself, shaving cream, dullness of the blade, and most importantly, technique.
 While we recently wrote a detailed guide on how to prevent razor burn, make sure that you aren’t using a pre-shave oil to cover up a larger problem.